LSDtopotools/LSDCodingBlog/_posts/2016-02-25-Parallelising_and_Optimising_LSDTopoTools.md

 ---
 layout: post
-title: Parallelising and Optimising LSDTopoTools
+title: Parallelising and Optimising LSDTopoTools - DAV
 categories: articles
-tags: openmp, parallelisation, hpc
+tags: openmp parallelisation hpc
 ---

 Some notes and experiences from scaling LSDTopoTools code to parallel computing facilities (HPC).
 I'm using the OpenMP standard, which is widely used and is applicable to all kinds of computing architectures.
 It will also work on your desktop pc/laptop if you have a multicore CPU.